Diversity, Equity & Inclusion

 Celebrate diversity within the organization by creating opportunities for open discussion and dialogue around diversity, equity and inclusion, strengthen policies to ensure that staff and patients uphold Middlesex Health’s commitment to diversity, and create greater visibility for people of all backgrounds within the organization.

-Provide culturally responsive care that promotes a climate of inclusion for patients and families.
+Provide culturally responsive care that promotes a climate of inclusion for all patients and families, including, but not limited to patients who are socioeconomically disadvantaged, people with limited English proficiency, people who are geographically isolated, people of various religious backgrounds, disability status, all races, ethnicities, and patients who identify as LGBTQ+.
 Demonstrate a commitment to fair and equal access to healthcare through community partnerships and using internal data to identify and address differences in care based on race and ethnicity.

 Please contact the co-chairs of the DRIVE Change committee: